hcclassicscareer/careerexpo/README.md

 ## Holy Cross Classics Career Expo
 ![image](https://user-images.githubusercontent.com/32398864/47621547-d1569d00-dacf-11e8-88eb-c08b03a96d8e.jpg)

-You can use the [editor on GitHub](https://github.com/hcclassicscareer/careerexpo/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This event is a collaboration between the Holy Cross Classics department and many other offices on campus.
+We would like to invite you back to meet and give your insights to current and prospective Holy Cross Classics majors.
+This one-day event on February 23, 2019 will run from 11AM to 5PM and include networking opportunities, panels, and a tour of current student-led projects.

 ### Markdown